gliktaras/tasktemplate/README.md

 tasktemplate
 ============

 tasktemplate is a very simple script that creates a basic skeleton for an algorithmic task.
-It generates a skeleton solution file, placeholder input/output files, placeholder test files and a testing script.
+It generates a skeleton solution file, placeholder input/output files, placeholder test files, a testing script and puts it all into a source code repository of choice.

+Supported programming languages: C, C++, Python.

+Supported version control systems: git, mercurial.

 Installation
 ------------